yegor256/prompt/README.txt

 Variable names must be single nouns, never compound or composite.
 Method names must be single verbs, never compound or composite.
 The principle of "Paired Brackets" suggested by Yegor Bugayenko must be respected.
+Error and log messages should not end with a period.
+Error and log messages must always be a single sentence, with no periods inside.

 Constructors may not contain any code except assignment statements.
 Implementation inheritance must be avoided at all costs (not to be confused with subtyping).